kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 38: I started out editing the camera size so I should fit my ideal maze size, of course I could edit after but this just made it feel more organized.
 I then started planning the maze and how everything would be laid out as I was starting this level from scratch.
 With all of the leaf maze laid out I started adding enemies, then coins, then all other small details.
 Now that I was done with developing the first three levels(for now), I merged the development branch with the main.

+Day 39: Minor updates for level 3 to add background and timer

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.